-- the outcome of our arbitration against the Bolivarian Republic of Venezuela, including any settlement or collection of our Award (as defined herein); - continued servicing or restructuring of our notes, convertible notes or other obligations as they come due; - prospects for exploration and development of other mining projects by us; - equity dilution resulting from the conversion of the convertible notes in part or in whole to Class A Common Shares; - value, if any, realized from the disposition of the remaining Brisas Project related assets; - ability to maintain continued listing on the TSXV or continued trading on the OTCQB; - competition with companies that are not subject to, or do not follow, Canadian and U.S. laws and regulations; - corruption, uncertain legal enforcement and political and social instability; - our current liquidity and capital resources and access to additional funding in the future if required; - regulatory, political and economic risks associated with foreign jurisdictions including changes in laws and legal regimes; - currency, metal prices and metal production volatility; - adverse U.S., Canadian and/or Mexican tax consequences; - abilities and continued participation of certain key employees; and - risks normally incident to the exploration, development and operation of mining properties.
+- outcome of our arbitration against the Bolivarian Republic of Venezuela; - continued servicing or restructuring of our convertible notes or other obligations as they come due; - prospects for exploration and development of other mining projects by us; - equity dilution resulting from the conversion of the convertible notes in part or in whole to Class A Common Shares; - value, if any, realized from the disposition of the remaining Brisas Project related assets; - ability to maintain continued listing on the TSXV or continued trading on the OTCQB; - competition with companies that are not subject to, or do not follow, Canadian and U.S. laws and regulations; - corruption, uncertain legal enforcement and political and social instability; - our current liquidity and capital resources and access to additional funding in the future if required; - regulatory, political and economic risks associated with foreign jurisdictions including changes in laws and legal regimes; - currency, metal prices and metal production volatility; - adverse U.S., Canadian and/or Mexican tax consequences; - abilities and continued participation of certain key employees; and - risks normally incident to the exploration, development and operation of mining properties.